noizhardware/dotfiles/lubuntu/keybindings.md

 `Ctrl + Alt + Left/Right arrows` to switch to prev/next desktop
-`Alt + Shift + Left/Right arrows` to move the current window to another desktop
+`Alt + Shift + Left/Right arrows` to move the current window to another desktop you can also drag it on the left/right edge of the current desktop